minimalparts/minimalparts.github.io/_posts/2017-6-23-Corporate-Life.md

 title: Corporate life
 ---

-The postdoc feels like a corporation -- not a successful one, obviously; one of those that look good on paper but are on the brink of bankruptcy.
+The postdoc feels like a corporation -- not a successful one, obviously; rather one of those companies that look good on paper but are on the brink of bankruptcy.

 Since 2011.
 Offices in Cambridge, Berlin, Bolzano, Barcelona and Trifouillis-les-Oies.